How to File For Divorce in England & Wales

 - Decree Absolute – Apply to the court to end your marriage

-You’ll also need to provide the court your original marriage certificate or a translated version if it’s not written in English.
+You also need to provide the original marriage certificate or a certified translated version if it’s not written in English.

-To apply for divorce in order to end your marriage and obtain a decree absolute, you must complete each of the following five stages – starting with filing a divorce petition.
+To apply for divorce in order to end your marriage and obtain a decree absolute, you must complete each of the following five steps – starting with filing a divorce petition.

 1. Find suitable grounds for divorce

 To file for divorce you need to explain to the court why your marriage has irretrievably broken down, which is done by establishing one of the five available ‘facts’.

 The filing of the divorce petition form D8, means you are asking the court for permission to divorce.
 You disclose details on your marriage and the reasons for why you wish to end your marriage.

 This is the third stage of the divorce procedure.
 It involves the court sending your spouse (the respondent) an acknowledgement of service form, which your spouse needs to respond to usually within 7 days.

 Your husband or wife essentially tells the court that they are happy with the reasons stated for the divorce and that they will not defend the divorce.

 4. Decree nisi stage